Agile request management

 |Burnup chart||Displays how much work has been completed and the total amount of work.|

-For details about customizing the card wall view, see Use card wall.
+For details about customizing the card wall view, see Use the card wall.

 The History tab displays changes made during an iteration, for example, requests that were added.